deepin-community/rustc/src/doc/rustc-dev-guide/src/overview.md

 This chapter is about the overall process of compiling a program -- how everything fits together.

-The rust compiler is special in two ways: it does things to your code that other compilers don't do (e.g. borrow checking) and it has a lot of unconventional implementation choices (e.g. queries).
+The Rust compiler is special in two ways: it does things to your code that other compilers don't do (e.g. borrow checking) and it has a lot of unconventional implementation choices (e.g. queries).
 We will talk about these in turn in this chapter, and in the rest of the guide, we will look at all the